craftsmandigital/content/notes/front-matter-manipulation.md

 When front matter is manipulated before generatig of site, there is no modification in the Hugo project since this is already done before generation.

 #### disadvantages
-we always have to test if our pre generated front matter content
+we always have to test if our pre generated front matter content is out of date. and modify it or delete it.

 ### Create dynamically front matter variables during run time.
 Hugo cant see this variables when we generate a site.
 If we are going to add a new tag, for example, then we have to manipulate the code all places where tags is present in our code base

 #### benefits
+All the variables dissapears after gener

 #### disadvantages